digego/extempore/_sources/quickstart.txt

 ------------

-To write Extempore code you need a text editor, and there are Extempore "plugins" for several popular text editors---Atom, Emacs, Sublime Text and Vim.
-TODO link to the relevant sections of the editors page.
+To write Extempore code you need a text editor, and there are :ref:`Extempore "plugins" for several text editors <editor-support>`
+---Atom, Emacs, Sublime Text and Vim.

 If you don't have a favourite text editor, then `Atom`_ is probably a good choice---it's free, available on all platforms and doesn't have